 Line baking sheet with a silpat mat or parchment.*

-Place the almond powder, powdered sugar, and graham cracker crumbs in a food processor.
+Place the almond powder, icing sugar, and nutmeg in a food processor.
 Process until just beginning to clump.

 Sift and discard any bits that won't pass through the sifter.
 Set aside.

 Whip the egg whites until they're the consistency of a loose foam.
-Continue whipping while slowly adding granulated sugar.
+Continue whipping while slowly adding sugar.
 Whip to a stiff meringue.
-Add brown color gel if desired and whip to incorporate.

 Fold the dry mixture into the meringue.**